hackiftekhar/IQKeyboardManager/README.md

 ```

-2) Implemnet textField delegate and gesture recognizer delegate.
+2) Implement textField delegate and gesture recognizer delegate.
 It's must to implement gesture delegate and return YES if it's textFieldTapRecognizer gesture.
 Because textField have also added a number of gesture recognizer internally for various actions.
 They cancel recognizing our custom gesture recognizer.

 ```
 -(BOOL)textFieldShouldBeginEditing:(UITextField *)textField